michaelbaldanza/glossi-extension/devlog.md

         // Expected output: Array ["camel", "duck"]

 Key word above: **ending *at***.
 The item at index four (`'elephant'`) is excluded.
 The output ends *with* the item at index three, `'duck'`.

+#### Making sure that state updates in`useEffect`

+While tinkering with the different modes of looking up words on the extension (searching in the text input, clicking words in a dictionary entry, and right-clicking on webpage text), I found that that last option caused a full reset of `lookupHistory` state.
+My best guess for why this happened is that `lookupHistory`...